In 2017, the City of Albany ask our community about what was important to them. Over 1,800 residents got involved in having their say!

-The City of Albany is inviting members of the community to participate in a vibrant and proactive volunteer focus group.
+The City of Albany is inviting members of the community who represent groups to participate in a vibrant and proactive volunteer focus group.
 The group assist in the City’s commitment to improve how it engages with its communities.

 If you would like to join a positive, passionate and enthusiastic group of people for “Let’s Chat” we have a few places available.

-Council Open Forum's are ongoing each quarter.
+Council Open Forum's are ongoing throughout the year.
 The next Council Forum details are yet to be confirmed.
-For further information contact Manager Community Engagement Julie-Ann Gray on: (08) 6820 3008.
+If you would like to host a forum with Council please contact our Manager Community Engagement on: (08) 6820 3008.

 City of Albany ENews is a weekly electronic newsletter delivered by email which keeps you up to date on City new, activities and notices.